Chechens in Jordan

-Chechens of Jordan are Chechens who have inhabited Jordan since the expulsion of Caucasians in the 19th century.
+Chechens of Jordan are Chechens who have inhabited Jordan since the expulsion of North Caucasians in the 19th century.
 Chechens have played an important role in the foundation of Jordan as a modern state.

 History

 Expulsion

-In the second half of the 19th century, the Russian Empire was fighting the peoples of the Caucasus in an expansionist war, known as the Caucasian War.
+In the second half of the 18th century, the Russian Empire was fighting the peoples of the Caucasus in an expansionist war, known as the Caucasian War.
 One of the outcomes of the war was that many native peoples of the Caucasus were forcefully expelled to the Ottoman Empire.
 An estimated 5,000 Chechen families were expelled to the Ottoman Empire.
 In March 1903, the Ottoman authorities sent the first 700 Chechen families to the region of Transjordan.
-The Chechens settlers chose to settle non-populated areas most suitable for agriculture and close to water sources.
+The Chechen settlers chose to settle non-populated areas most suitable for agriculture and close to water sources.
 These settlers founded Zarqa, Jordan's second largest city.

 Foundation of the Emirate of Transjordan

 In October 1920, after establishing the Emirate of Transjordan, the United Kingdom mobilized a "mobile force" under the command of Captain Frederick Gerard Peake to defend the territory against both internal and external threats.
 The Mobile Force was based in Zarqa.
 80% of its men were drawn from the local Chechen community.